Cloudxtreme/ProxyFS/README.markdown

 - lsyncd or other inotify based replication/synchronization tools

-Unfortunately, these tools can IMHO get out of sync easily.
+Unfortunately, these tools can IMHO get out of sync easily or have to continously run rsync to stay in sync.
+This behaviour is bad if you have to replicate/synchronize thousands of files and hundreds of gigabytes of data.

 - **ProxyFS**